jenskeiner/exchange_calendars_extensions/README.md

 xlon_extended_cls = extend_class(XLONExchangeCalendar, day_of_week_expiry=4)
 ```
-The first argument to `extend_class` should be the class of the exchange calendar to be extended.
-The second parameter
+The first argument to `extend_class` should be the class of the exchange calendar to extend.
+The second and optional
-is the day of the week on which expiry days are normally observed.
-The returned extended class directly inherits from
+parameter, which defaults to `None`, is the day of the week on which expiry days are normally observed.
+If this parameter
+is `None`, this assumes that the underlying exchange does not support monthly or quarterly expiry days and the respective
+calendars will not be added.

-the passed base class, but also adds the additional attributes like `quarterly_expiries` et cetera.
+The returned extended class directly inherits from the passed base class and adds the additional attributes like
+`holidays_all` et cetera.
+The returned class also supports programmatic modifications using the corresponding exchange
+key of the parent class.

-To register a new extended class for an exchange, use the `register_extension` function before calling `apply_extensions()`.
+To register a new extended class for an exchange, use the `register_extension()` function before calling
+`apply_extensions()`.
 ```python
 from exchange_calendars_extensions import register_extension, apply_extensions

 register_extension(key, cls)
 apply_extensions()
 ...
 ```
 Here, `key` should be the name, i.e. not an alias, under which the extended class is registered with the
 `exchange_calendars` package, and `cls` should be the extended class.

 ## Caveat: Merging calendars
 For the various calendars, [exchange-calendars](https://pypi.org/project/exchange-calendars/) defines and uses the class
 `exchange_calendars.exchange_calendar.HolidayCalendar` which is a direct subclass of the abstract base class
 `pandas.tseries.holiday.AbstractHolidayCalendar`.